MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 1. In the **Settings** blade, select **Load balancing rules**.

-1. Select **Add a load balancing rule**.
+1. Select **+ Add**.
 Add a load balancing rule with the following settings (leave others with their default values).
 As you configure the rule use the informational icons to learn about each setting.
 When finished click **Save**.

     | Setting | Value |
     | --- | --- |